nsubrahm/launcher/README.md

 - Easy customization for machine IDs, database schemas, partitioning, and more.
 - Supports both quick-start and advanced, multi-machine scenarios.

-## Directory Structure

-- `launch/templates/` – Environment variable templates (`.tmpl`) for all services.
-- `launch/stacks/` – Docker Compose YAML files for each stack (core, base, apps, etc).
-- `docs/` – Additional documentation.

 ## Installation

 ### 1. Pre-requisites

-- 64-bit Windows or Linux server with at least 1 CPU core and 8GB RAM.
+- 64-bit Windows or Linux server with
+  - 4 CPU core and 16 GiB RAM.
+  - Root volume of 10 GiB.
+  - Additional volume of 40 GiB.
 - Docker and Docker Compose installed.
 - Internet access during installation.